xiaohan2012/daily-reading/week-plans/may-14.md

 - how good is the inference algorithm? how does the heatmap look like?
 - what's the optimal query strategy given the ground truth (oracle)?

+# Thursday

+- [X] application of random spanning tree
+- [X] application of steiner tree (even the random version)
+- [X] graph search and steiner tree (knowledge base)

+## random steiner tree variants

+**node weights**

+- introduce node weight in the tree to reflect node importance

+**with constraint**

+- random steiner tree with pattern consraint?
+  - API recommendation with rules (at least one IoT device needs to be included)
+  - recipe recommendation: given ingredients, recommend other ingredient to form a recipe. however, certain ingredient must be included (some seasoning, salt) / excluded (if the user is allergic to some other food)